Girl groups in the Drag Race franchise: Drag Race Brasil

-Drag Race Down Under
+Drag Race Down Under and Drag Race Down Under vs. the World

 The first season (2021) of Drag Race Down Under (originally RuPaul's Drag Race Down Under) had a challenge requiring two girl groups to compete.
 One group included Anita Wigl'it, Coco Jumbo, Etcetera Etcetera, and Scarlet Adams, and the other included Elektra Shock, Karen from Finance, Kita Mean, and Maxi Shield.
 On the second season (2022), one group included Beverly Kills, Molly Poppinz, and Yuri Guaii, and the other included Hannah Conda, Kween Kong, and Spankie Jackzon.
 The third season (2023) had a challenge requiring groups to perform choreography with bicycles.

 A main challenge on the fourth season (2024) tasked contestants with competing as two girl groups inspired by Olivia Newton-John's character Sandy in the 1978 musical film Grease.
 The Good Sandys and the Bad Sandys performed "Mr. Right" and "Mr. Right Now", respectively.

+The spin-off series Drag Race Down Under vs. the World had a Kylie Minogue girl group challenge.

 Drag Race France and Drag Race France All Stars

 On the second season (episode "Showtime!") of Drag Race France, contestants perform in girl groups to Nicky Doll's "Attention".
+On the fourth season, the girl group challenge has contestants design original looks for the performances of "Hands Up" and "Perfect".

-There was a girl group challenge on the "Superstars" episode of Drag Race France All Stars.
+There was a girl group challenge on the "Superstars" episode of the spin-off series Drag Race France All Stars.